For more than 30 years, serial killer Samuel Little went undetected as he terrorized women across the country, claiming upwards of 93 victims.

 Now 79, Little has been convicted of eight murders in California, Ohio and Texas.
 Some of the killings have been matched to Jane Doe cases going back to 1972, and FBI analysts believe his 93 confessions are credible, reported The Baltimore Sun.

-“Catching A Serial Killer: Sam Little,” premiering Sunday, April 12 at 7/6c on Oxygen, explores the most prolific serial killer in history and how he was finally captured by law enforcement.
+“Catching A Serial Killer: Sam Little,” streaming now on Oxygen, explores the most prolific serial killer in history and how he was finally captured by law enforcement.

 Before tuning in, get up to speed on the case with the timeline below: